 As a member you will also receive:

-At the moment, we are only accepting memberships from over 18’s.
-We will open to under 18’s in the near future, however the rules we are governed by mean that under 18’s would not receive a share, be permitted to vote in or stand in elections or attend AGMs.
+Yes, under 18’s are welcome to join us, however the rules we are governed by mean that under 18’s would not receive a share, be permitted to vote in or stand in elections or attend AGMs.
 Despite those restrictions we are passionate about what fans in this age group can offer and it’s our hope that we can look to offer events and opportunities for debate exclusively for such a group.
-More on this will be released as we firm up the offer for under 18’s and hopefully provide a platform for debate amongst our younger fans as well as get our future ‘full’ members on board early!
+Junior membership is available at half the price of full membership (£6/year).

 If you are you interested in becoming a member of NFST board and think that your skills and expertise can bring ideas, passion and drive into what we are trying to achieve then we would really welcome your application.